Calming Strategies for the Classroom

 If you do these regularly, you can even let students lead the class.

-5. Use Guided Imagery or Read Aloud
+5. Listen to Guided Imagery or Read Aloud

 Guided imagery can be impressively helpful.
 In one study, children who listened to guided imagery CDs several times a week saw a 63.1% decrease in pain levels, compared to 26.7% of kids who received only standard medical care in the control group.